Local restaurants pivoting as shortages loom

 Almos said she is lucky to have a loyal staff that is willing to pick up the slack.

-“Getting a few extra hours here and there for them, but I know it is starting to take a toll on them,” said Delano’s Diner Manager, Amber Almos.
+“Getting a few extra hours here and there for them, but I know it is starting to take a toll on them,” said Amber Almos, Delano’s Diner manager.

 The diner raised starting pay to get more interest.